ConEmu/ConEmu.github.io/README.md

 ---
 ---
-## Please VOTE! - ConEmu has been selected to be on the ballot for the May 2015 Community Choice SourceForge project of the Month!

-Voting will end on will end on 2015 April 15.
-User must be registered at SourceForge.net to vote.

-Just post in the voting thread (https://sourceforge.net/p/potm/discussion/vote/thread/ca38c9ae/):

-    VOTE: conemu

 ## About ConEmu
-ConEmu-Maximus5 is a Windows console emulator with tabs, which represents multiple consoles as one customizable GUI window with various features.
+[ConEmu-Maximus5](https://conemu.github.io) is a Windows console emulator with tabs, which represents multiple consoles as one customizable GUI window with various features.

 Initially, the program was created as a companion to